notofonts/noto-source/README.md

 * 2015-12-07: first release, covering Noto Sans UI {Italic, Mono, Roman}, Noto Sans Display {Italic, Roman}, Noto {Sans, Serif} {Armenian, Georgian}.

-* 2019-03-10: added master_ufo directory containing zip files of UFO files corresponding to the sources in src; this is just an experiment, please send feedback to let us know what you think. https://github.com/marekjez86 tested Music and Nastaliq; they looked OK.
-If you see problems please file issues.